Infinity Countdown: Tie-in

 After getting some information from the Contemplator's severed head, Magus found the Soul Gem on the surface of Ego the Living Planet.
 Before he can make plans to gather the other Infinity Gems and reshape the universe in his image, Magus is supposedly killed by the Ultron/Hank Pym who claimed the Soul Gem.
 After sending out some aliens that he infected with the Ultron Virus, the Ultron/Hank Pym learned that the ones that were sent after Wolverine were killed by him.
 Unbeknownst to the Ultron/Hank Pym, a soul fragment of Hank Pym entered the Soul Stone's Soul World where he encountered an elderly version of Gamora.
 Hank Pym's soul was told by the soul fragment of an elderly Gamora that he was going to be trapped here forever.
 As for Wolverine following his victory, he was approached by Loki, who warns him of an upcoming war where many villains will be coming after him and those who have the Infinity Gems.

 As he now has the knowledge of the calamity that would come if the Infinity Gems were gathered in the same location again, Kang the Conqueror abducts Adam Warlock and convinces him to help secure the Soul Gem in exchange for the Time Gem.
 Adam is then sent back in time to receive counsel from Kang the Conqueror's Rama-Tut counterpart.

 While doing a ride-sharing scam as he is driving through Greenwich Village, Turk Barrett stumbled upon a bunch of Skrulls attacking some monks that were delivering the Mind Infinity Gem to Doctor Strange at the Sanctum Sanctorum.
 Upon acquiring the Mind Gem during the fight, Turk Barrett begins to establish a criminal empire so that he can fill the void that was left when Kingpin left the criminal business.
 After briefly confronting Turk, Daredevil finds that he somehow can see again when in his presence.
 Turk uses the Mind Gem to get the judges to change their verdict on some criminals while gaining their loyalty and money.
 Daredevil caught wind of Turk Barrett's goals and warned him about playing in the criminal big leagues.

 While on a mission in outer space, Doctor Strange discovers that Super-Skrull has the Time Infinity Gem.
-After a battle with Super-Skrull, Doctor Strange claims the Time Gem.
+After a battle with Super-Skrull, Strange claims the Time Gem.